Kronosville/Kronosville.github.io/_posts/2015-09-12-mark-twain.md

 Mark Twain and Abraham Lincoln: Vampire Hunters

 ### **Draft of the plot**:
-Jane Austen's body is, for whatever reason, moved to a tomb in America, near a town.
+Jane Austen's body is moved to a tomb in America, near a town, because they needed room over at the other place.
 In the nights following, villagers slowly disappear, one by one.
 Mark Twain is on the scene, with Abraham Lincoln.
 They hunt down Jane Austen, and at the last minute, a wormhole opens, and some of the following pop out:
 Taylor Swift, Justin Bieber, One Direction. **We must also fit aliens in here somewhere.**
 The end will involve Mark Twain being bitten, and then it'll be something like this: https://youtu.be/5TwdUn8WqOk?t=19m8s